Waverly Middle School Science

 Have you ever wondered about the variety of organisms on Earth?
 How did they evolve?
 How are they related?
 Scientists investigate these questions by looking at patterns in data, gathering evidence for cause-and-effect relationships, using models, and constructing explanations for such phenomena as the evolution of new species and the extinction of other species.
 In this unit you will explore one such explanation that is so universal, it has become a scientifically accepted theory: Charles Darwin's theory of evolution by natural selection.
 You will learn how populations of organisms change over time and how new species arise while others go extinct.
 You will learn to interpret the many sources of evidence for the evolution of live on Earth now and in the past.
 You will also explore how evolution impacts us every day and how we can affect the patterns of evolution.

-Waverly was chosen by SEPUP/Lab-Aids to field test this new unit to be published in 2019.
+Waverly was chosen by SEPUP/Lab-Aids to field test this new unit which was published in early 2019.
 This unit has a heavy focus on the Engineering Design process.
-You will investigate: How do engineers use a design process to solve problems?
+Students investigated: How do engineers use a design process to solve problems?
 How is energy transferred with a transporter driven by gravity?
 What determines the amount of gravitational force between objects?
 What are the properties of magnetic fields?
 What factors affect the strength of a field?
 What are the properties of an electric field?
 Are electric and magnetic fields related?
 What effect does an electric charge have on the space around it?
 How do electric and electromagnetic fields work?
-You will answer these questions in the process of designing a transportation system for a hypothetical future lunar colony.
+Students answered these questions in the process of designing a transportation system for a hypothetical future lunar colony.

 End of the Year Comments from Students